Goto main content

 Colombia

-In Colombia, HI’s programme carries out demining, victim assistance and economic inclusion activities.
+HI’s programme in Colombia runs demining, victim assistance and economic inclusion activities.
 It also provides rehabilitation and mental health support services to Venezuelan refugees living in extreme precarity.

 In the humid region of the Inzá mountains, a deminer carries out demining operations in a contaminated area.